-If, for any reason, fixtures ordered months earlier in a project don’t fit when finally installed the value of adaptive design is readily apparent.
-A miscalculation between initial measurements and “as-built” dimension can be corrected easily in a cost effective manner literally overnight.
+If, for any reason, fixtures ordered months earlier in a project don’t fit when finally installed, the value of adaptive design is readily apparent.
+A miscalculation between initial measurements and “as-built” dimensions can be corrected easily in a cost effective manner literally overnight.

 Fiberglass, metal, or concrete planters would have not been able to accommodate this type of error common on large projects.

-While the new wood planks will take a week or so to fade to the match color for existing planks the same adaptive design feature allows for replacement of parts or further adaptation for the life of the planter.
+While the new wood planks will take a week or so to fade to match the color of existing planks, the same adaptive design feature allows for replacement of parts or further adaptation for the life of the planter.

 To put the adaptive design principle of Sustainable Design to work for your project go to www.DeepStreamDesign.com